 If you make any changes to your theme, they won’t be active on your site until you select the blue ‘Publish’ link on the top-left of every section in the customizer.
 Once you select this link, there will be a short delay as your changes are updated to your website.

-If you like the Ashe theme I have shown in my tutorial.
-You can install it from your WordPress theme library, or direct from their homepage at https://wordpress.org/themes/ashe/.
+You can install the Ashe WordPress theme I from the WordPress theme library, or direct from their homepage at https://wordpress.org/themes/ashe/.